-David, a versatile picker raised in Virginia on a steady diet of bluegrass, Celtic, classical and gypsyjazz, and Enion Pelta-Tiller, a classically-trained violinist who can switch seamlessly between Bartók and bebop (not to mention Gypsy jazz, punk, rock, bluegrass) began their journey together in 2001.
+David, a versatile picker raised in Virginia on a steady diet of bluegrass, Celtic, classical and gypsyjazz, and Enion Pelta-Tiller, an award-winning classically-trained violinist who can switch seamlessly between Bartók and bebop (not to mention Gypsy jazz, punk, rock, bluegrass) began their journey together in 2001.
 After meeting at a Brooklyn Browngrass gig, the two began a Gypsy jazz busker act in the New York City subway before hitting the road as Taarka.

 Since 2006, when David and Enion landed in Lyons, CO—known for its bluegrass and new acoustic scene— And Troy now relocated from the Northwest to Denver– their compositional output has taken on a decidedly American aura, with vocals added to enhance the stories told in their songs.
 Their fifth studio album, Adventures in Vagabondia, will be released in January 2013.

 Taarka’s joyous recordings benefit from starry guest performances and David’s masterful production work—each a carefully crafted travelogue tracing a phase of the group’s evolution.
 Yet unsurprisingly, Taarka’s calling card is its colorful live show.
 Of Taarka’s performance at the Oregon Country Fair, Synthesis Magazine wrote, “Taarka began driving the painted and costumed crowd into a dancing frenzy…they combined Roma, Klezmer and jazz, infusing their rousing and exciting tunes with breakneck Zappa-esque breakdowns and insurmountable gusto.
 Regardless of your particular musical tastes, Taarka is a band that simply must be witnessed.”